-• Sea-level rise: The Auckland Unitary Plan provides for 1 m of sea-level rise over the next 100 years.
-This level was based on best available information at the time of Auckland Unitary Plan development.
-In addition, the New Zealand Coastal Policy Statement requires assessment of the hazard over at least a 100-year timeframe.
+• Sea-level rise: The Auckland Unitary Plan provides for 1 m of sea-level rise, based on best available information at the time of Auckland Unitary Plan development.
+Considering the New Zealand Coastal Policy Statement requirement to consider at least a 100-year timeframe, the Auckland Unitary Plan also requires consideration of longer-term sea-level rise impacts.
 The latter should consider the most up-to-date climate change and sea-level rise information.
-More up to date sea-level rise projections are currently provided in the MfE Coastal Hazards and Climate Change Guidance (MfE, 2017).
+More up-to-date sea-level rise projections are currently provided in the MfE Coastal Hazards and Climate Change Guidance (MfE, 2017), including minimum transitional sea-level rise allowances for use in a range of planning instruments (Table 12, MfE guidance).